keithpatton/aks-sample/README.md

 - Variables specific to the app pipeline are held in /Devops/App/Templates

 A structure is employed to afford deploymen stamp control with region/environment variable combinations:
-- Devops/Common/Templates/env/dev/variables/yml
-- Devops/Common/Templates/region/au1/variables.yml
-- Devops/Common/Templates/region-env/au1-dev/variables.yml
+- Devops/Common/Templates/reg-env.yml - region and environment variables
+- Devops/Common/Templates/env_dev.yml - development environment only variables
+- Devops/Common/Templates/reg_au1-env_dev.yml - au1 region and dev environment specific variables

-It is advised only to update the app_name value (keep it under 12 alphanumeric chars) at /Devops/Common/Templates/variables.yml.
+It is advised to update the app_name value (keep it under 12 alphanumeric chars) at /Devops/App/Templates/variables/reg-eng.yml

 ## Infrastructure Pipeline
 This pipeline specifies the steps to be taken to ensure the infrastructure for an environment.

-The pipeline is triggered manually and has several parameters:

-- region, environment
-    - Fixed at present, but combined with the variable structure above showcases flexibility for various deployment stamps
-- tenants - Can be altered to add/remove tenants.
-    - e.g. Each tenant is provisioned with their own database to which the AKS cluster has access
-- apply infra
-    - Allows for control over whether infra is applied, defaults to true

 This pipeline is fully idempotent and needs to be run at least once before the application pipeline.

 ## Run Application Pipeline
 The application pipeline does the following:
- - Builds and Publishes Image
+ - Builds and Publishes Image (Optional)
- - Deploys to the AKS Cluster

- A trigger will automatically run the pipeline if any chanages are made to the AksWorkloadIdentitySample.Api folder
+ - Ensures App Specific Infrastructure (e.g. Managed Identities and SQL database access)

+Note that the App Specific Infra requires that core Infrastructure pipeline has already run.

 ## Verify Application is Working
 - Execute the following to watch for the EXTERNAL_IP value to be published for the pod: ```watch kubectl get services```
-- Browse to the AKS hosted url endpoint, e.g. http://{{EXTERNAL-IP}}/WeatherForecast?tenant=tenant1
+- Make a request to the AKS hosted url endpoint, e.g. http://{{EXTERNAL-IP}}/WeatherForecast with the X-TenantId header set to a tenant (e.g. tenant1)

 - You should receive the forecast data in the browser with '(tenant1 is Changeable)' as part of every summary which is the value that is from Key Vault.
+- The correct app version correspondign to the version assigned in the deployment ring should show
 - This proves the Azure AD Workload Identity is working correctly!
 - Files are also written to Azure Blob Containers which you can find within the dynamically provsioned azure storage account within the Kubernetes resource group
 - A table called 'example_table' is created if necessary for tenant1
 - You can also then change the tenant to say 'tenant2' to validate the request for a different tenant
-- (Note: Tenant would be inferred via domain and custom header or JWT token in production, TODO!)
+- (Note: Tenant would be inferred via domain and custom header or JWT token in production)

 ## Running Locally (TBC)